Coastal zone mapping & erosion monitoring

-To better understand physical changes along Washington’s beaches, bluffs, and nearshore zones, our Coastal Monitoring & Analysis Program (CMAP) conducts research by mapping and monitoring Washington's marine coastline.
-CMAP provides the necessary data to manage erosion and flood hazards that threaten coastal homes and infrastructure.
+To better understand physical changes along Washington’s beaches, bluffs, and nearshore zones, our Applied Coastal Research and Engineering (ACRE) team conducts research by mapping and monitoring Washington's marine coastline.
+ACRE provides the necessary data to manage erosion and flood hazards that threaten coastal homes and infrastructure.
 Local and tribal governments, state and federal agencies, and other policymakers use our data to make informed management decisions and put restoration and protection efforts in place.

 Our staff provide a wide range of expertise in areas such as coastal engineering, coastal morphodynamics, geomorphology, coastal hazards and flooding, shoreline change, surveying, remote sensing, geographical information systems (GIS), cartography, and global positioning systems (GPS).
 We strive to maintain an unbiased, scientifically-based knowledge foundation to enhance decision-making for coastal projects and planning.